 After dinner, it’s time for some sun

-Later, we went to a nearby pond where I, and many many others have taken a gazillion pictures.
+Later, we went to a nearby pond where I and many many others have taken gazillion pictures.
 But no wonder.
 It’s absolutely gorgeous there!

 I recently bought a LEE big stopper, a 10 stop filter.
 Haven’t gotten around to try it out properly until now.
-It’s as dense as wielding glasses!
+It’s as dense as welding glasses!
 I had set the exposure timer for 3 minutes, but then I noticed the awesome colors just above the mountains.
-I wanted to get some close ups before it was to late, so I stopped the timer at 148 seconds.
+I wanted to get some close-ups before it was too late, so I stopped the timer at 148 seconds.
 Seems like that was just enough.

 The nameless pond with the Rondane mountains in the background:

 Up close and personal

 I got to try out the new Nikon 200-500mm lens from Jon.
 I’ve always wanted to get some detailed shots of the mountains.